-Such an all-round procedure can prevent mishaps.
-[Wrh v-27, passim]
+Such an all-round procedure and avoiding conflicts can perhaps prevent mishaps.
+[Rampolla 2004, v-27, passim]

 Take care to begin well